-This Act seeks to control and regulate the manufacture, importation, sale and storage of pesticides through registration and licences.
-Section 21 is interesting to human beings prohibit the addition to, or the use, or presence in food or than the specified quantity, proportion, strength or concentration of pesticide.
+This Act seeks to control and regulate the manufactular importation, sale and storage of pesticides through registration and licences.
+Section 21 is interesting to human beings for it gives the power to the Minister to make regulations to prohibit the addition to, or the use, or presence in food or prohibit the addition to, or the use, or presence in food or in the treatment of food with any specified pesticide, of more than the specified quantity, proportion, strength or concentration of pesticide.